Klizzy/MMM-Vrr/README.md

 Currently only `de` and `en` is supported.
 Gets the Value from the Global Magic Mirror language config.

 ## "LCD" Display
+This view can be set if `displayType: 'lcd'` has been set.

+**Not all config parameters are supported in this mode.
+Check the parameters within the "Configuration options" table.**

 ![lcd](mmm-vrr.png)</br>
-This option can be set if `displayType: 'lcd'` is added.
-Here, no delays, icons or absolute times are shown.

 ## Visualization of the scrollAfter option